 Why do you gain weight after dieting?

-Caroline Dooner, author of The Fuck It Diet, describes dieting as putting your body through famine.
+Caroline Dooner, author of The F*ck It Diet, describes dieting as putting your body through famine.
 Which is exactly what is happening and it is also why you’ll notice you put on weight again (a lot of times more weight) when you stop dieting.
 When you stop restricting, you’re going to be ravenous and its not your fault.
 Your body is loading up in preparation for another famine.
 It has no idea that there is actually plenty of food available.
-Your cells are like, “Fuck guys, we’re in the middle of a desert and it might be weeks before we find food!”
+Your cells are like, “Guys!
+We’re in the middle of a desert and it might be weeks before we find food!”
 You’ve also slowed your metabolic rate so your body is temporarily reprogrammed to store more energy than its using.
 And energy is stored in the form of…you guessed it…fat.

 So you’re back on the scale feeling ashamed and guilty.
 And as soon as you get tired of your own bullshit again, you’ll be back to another diet.
 It’s an endless cycle that destroys your physical and emotional health.
 Please stop.